vassujoseph/Blog/Post_001/ArchLinux-BaseInstallation.md

    ![Arch Install](./01 - ArchLinux Boot Screen.PNG)

    This will bring you to the basic command prompt.
-This prompt is the one of the installation OS which is hosted on the USB Key
+This prompt is from the installation's OS, which is hosted on the USB Key

    ![Arch base prompt](./02 - ArchLinux Startup prompt.PNG)